gem/oq-engine/doc/engine/What's-new.md

 with tens or hundreds of thousand of sites.

 5. The storage of the results in the datastore has been significantly improved.
-There is now a serialization protocol to and from HDF5: thanks to that several pickled objects have been removed from the datastore and replace with proper arrays.
+There is now a serialization protocol *to* and *from* HDF5: thanks to that several pickled objects have been removed from the datastore and replace with proper arrays.
 Among them:

+   *sitecol*:
-   -*sitecol*: contains the hazard sites and their parameters -*assetcol*: contains the exposure
+     contains the hazard sites and their parameters *assetcol*:
+     contains the exposure
+   *riskmodel*:
-   -*riskmodel*: contains the vulnerability/fragility functions
+     contains the vulnerability/fragility functions

-6. The HDF5 format is still *not* stable and actually is guaranteed to change in the next version.
-For instance, if you want to write your our routines your our routines to extract/plot the hazard curves or the loss curves from the datastore, you can, but you should be aware that you will have to change your code with the next release
+6. The HDF5 format is still *not* stable and is guaranteed to change in the next version.
+If you want to write your our routines your our routines to extract/plot the hazard curves or the loss curves from the datastore, you can, but you should be aware that you will have to change your code with the next release